Harness CI concepts

 The Harness Delegate is central to all CI processes and is in charge of all CI operations.
 It runs in your environment, such as your local network, virtual private cloud, or cluster.
 It connects the Harness Manager in your SaaS instance to all of your code repositories, artifacts, infrastructure, and cloud providers.
-See also Harness Key Concepts.

 The build infrastructure communicates directly with your repos, repositories, and cloud providers.
-You can maintain your code and artifacts internally or on public platforms such as GitHub or DockerHub.
+You can maintain your code and artifacts internally or on public platforms, such as GitHub or DockerHub.

-The Delegate manages your build instructure to run build jobs and tests as needed, and sends data back to the Harness Manager.
+The Delegate manages your build infrastructure to run build jobs and tests as needed, and sends data back to the Harness Manager.
 You can use this data for DAG orchestration, debugging, health checks, analytics, notifications, and the generation of ML models.

-Harness CI Features
+Harness CI features

 Test Intelligence (TI) reduces test time significantly by running only the tests required to confirm the quality of the code changes that triggered the build.
 TI selects tests that are needed to confirm the quality of the code changes that triggered the build and ranks them in the best possible order to increase the rate of fault detection.
-See Test Intelligence Overview.

 Harness Git Experience

-Harness CI Components
+Harness CI components

 For information about CI pipeline components, go to CI pipeline basics.